afninfa/rpm-dependency-visualiser/README.md

 # rpm-dependency-visualiser

-NOTE: the code has python 3.9+ type hints.
-If you want to run on an older version of python, there is a GitHub action to automatically strip the type hints and provide a `_release.py` version of the script.
+NOTE: the code has python 3.10+ syntax type hints.
+If you want to run on an older version of python, there is a GitHub action to automatically strip the type hints.
 You can find this in the releases section.
+This is a WIP, it's not heavily tested.

 ## What is this?